 To solve a skunk problem, we start with a complete assessment of your property to determine where the skunks are living and how they’re gaining access.
-Since skunks do not climb our inspection will focus on the ground level den sites like porches, decks and sheds.
+Skunks do not climb so they tend to make their home at ground level, commonly below porches, decks and sheds.
 We then perform a careful and humane removal, including any babies.

-Once we humanely remove any skunks and their babies we will move on to clearing the den site of any damaged property, nesting material or debris that was gathered by the animals.
-We can then begin cleaning, disinfecting and deodorizing the area to eliminate any risk of illness, irritating odors and attractants for other wildlife.
+Once we humanely remove the skunks and their babies we can begin clearing the den site of any damaged property, nesting material or debris that was gathered by the skunks and could be contributing to odour problems.

-To prevent a future skunk problem, our technicians will get to work installing protective barriers designed to keep skunks out.
+To prevent a future skunk problem, our technicians install protective barriers designed to keep skunks out.
 This usually involves digging out around the perimeter of the deck, shed or porch and burying a heavy steel mesh deep into the ground.
 Our workmanship and materials are backed by a lifetime warranty.

 FACT: